 How I do it?
 First I SEO friendly title with main keywords.
 Then, once again in tags, I add the keywords from the title, and several long-tail tags combinations using my main keywords.
 Then, if I have some extra space left in the tags, I will add other relevant keywords that aren’t suitable for the title, and last but not least I use the “description section” to support the other keywords related to the video.

-If you don’t want to do that every time then use Tube Buddy which has built-in tag viewing function that will come up for every video on your screen.
+If you don’t want to do that every time then use Tube Buddy which has a built-in tag viewing function that will come up for every video on your screen.
 Do not just copy the tags from the competitor video.
-If you do it, your video will be view feeder for that competitor video.
+If you do it, your video will be a view feeder for that competitor’s video.

 YouTube is the world’s second-largest search engine and SEO is a huge issue so you should pay attention to it.
 Tube Buddy is one of the best tools out there that helps you with YouTube SEO.